Lockheed SR-71 Blackbird: Designation as SR-71

 The SR-71 designation is a continuation of the pre-1962 bomber series; the last aircraft built using the series was the XB-70 Valkyrie.
 However, a bomber variant of the Blackbird was briefly given the B-71 designator, which was retained when the type was changed to SR-71.

 During the later stages of its testing, the B-70 was proposed for a reconnaissance/strike role, with an "RS-70" designation.
 When the A-12's performance potential was clearly found to be much greater, the USAF ordered a variant of the A-12 in December 1962, which was originally named R-12 by Lockheed.
 This USAF version was longer and heavier than the original A-12 because it had a longer fuselage to hold more fuel.
-The R-12 also had a larger two-seat cockpit, and reshaped fuselage chines.
+The R-12 also had a crew of two in tandem cockpits, and reshaped fuselage chines.
 Reconnaissance equipment included signals intelligence sensors, a side-looking airborne radar, and a photo camera.
-The CIA's A-12 was a better photo-reconnaissance platform than the USAF's R-12, since the A-12 flew somewhat higher and faster, and with only one pilot, it had room to carry a superior camera and more instruments.
+The CIA's A-12 was a better photo-reconnaissance platform than the USAF's R-12: since the A-12 flew higher and faster, and with only a pilot, it had room to carry a better camera and more instruments.
 The A-12 flew covert missions while the SR-71 flew overt missions; the latter had USAF markings and pilots carried Geneva Conventions Identification Cards.

 During the 1964 campaign, Republican presidential nominee Barry Goldwater repeatedly criticized President Lyndon B. Johnson and his administration for falling behind the Soviet Union in developing new weapons.
 Johnson decided to counter this criticism by revealing the existence of the YF-12A USAF interceptor, which also served as cover for the still-secret A-12 and the USAF reconnaissance model since July 1964.
 USAF Chief of Staff General Curtis LeMay preferred the SR (Strategic Reconnaissance) designation and wanted the RS-71 to be named SR-71.
 Before the July speech, LeMay lobbied to modify Johnson's speech to read "SR-71" instead of "RS-71".
 The media transcript given to the press at the time still had the earlier RS-71 designation in places, creating the story that the president had misread the aircraft's designation.
-To conceal the A-12's existence, Johnson referred only to the A-11, while revealing the existence of a high speed, high altitude reconnaissance aircraft.
+To conceal the A-12's existence, Johnson referred only to the A-11, while revealing the existence of a high-speed, high-altitude reconnaissance aircraft.

 In 1968, Secretary of Defense Robert McNamara canceled the F-12 interceptor program.
 The specialized tooling used to manufacture both the YF-12 and the SR-71 was also ordered destroyed.
-Production of the SR-71 totaled 32 aircraft with 29 SR-71As, two SR-71Bs, and the single SR-71C.
+Production of the SR-71 totaled 32 aircraft: 29 SR-71As, two SR-71Bs, and one SR-71C.